The Einstein Relation on Metric Measure Spaces

-This would be remarkable, as we generally only have the upper bound $2-\ga$ for both $\dimh$ and $\dimw$ under $\ga$-H\"older regular transformations $\IR\to\IR$ -- see \cite[chapter 16]{falconer2007fractal} for the upper bound on the Hausdorff dimension.
-The conjecture than gives an example where both dimensions get changed differently. \begin{lem} Fix $T\in\IR$.
-With the notation just introduced,
+This is remarkable, as we generally only have the upper bound $2-\ga$ for both $\dimh$ and $\dimw$ under $\ga$-H\"older regular transformations $\IR\to\IR$ -- cf. \cite[chapter 16]{falconer2007fractal} for the upper bound on the Hausdorff dimension.
+The case exhibited here provides an example where both dimensions are changed differently.